Turin: Aurora

 Aurora is one of the most ancient districts which developed out of the medieval city walls, north of the historical city centre.
 It stretches from downtown northern boundaries in Corso Regina Margherita (an extended and important thoroughfare of Turin) up to Corso Vigevano and Corso Novara in the North Side (namely the old excise boundary until the early 20th century); the western boundary is Corso Principe Oddone (now part of the Spina Centrale boulevard) and the eastern border is the River Dora.

 The district was named Aurora after the so-called Cascina Aurora, an old farmstead lying north of the River Dora, right at the intersection between Corso Giulio Cesare and Corso Emilia.
 The farmstead has long been demolished and the area has been converted to office buildings, hosting the Turinese textile company Gruppo Finanziario Tessile (GFT) headquarters until the early 21st century.

 The historical hub of the district is Borgo Dora (The 'Dora Borough'), a small neighbourhood next to Porta Palazzo and enclosed by Corso Regina Margherita, Via Cigna, the River Dora and Corso Giulio Cesare.
-Once known as Borgo del Pallone ('Ball Borough') or Balon in Piedmontese dialect (/it/), this neighbourhood is famous for its mercatino del Balon or simply Balon, the Turinese flea market that opens every Saturday in its tiny and twisted streets.
-Borgo Dora hosts several remarkable places, such as: Piccola Casa della Divina Provvidenza ('Little House of the Divine Providence'), also known as Cottolengo, a well-known charitable organisation which has been operating for almost 200 years in the city; Arsenale della Pace ('Arsenal of Peace'), a former weapons factory that currently hosts the headquarters of SERMIG (Servizio Missionario Giovani), a nonprofit association which assists poor and homeless people; Caserma Cavalli ('Cavalli Barracks'), one of the most representative buildings of the district, a former barracks topped by a clock tower which now hosts Scuola Holden, a storytelling and performing arts school; the evocative Cortile del Maglio ('Mallet Courtyard'), a covered pedestrian area featuring bars and clubs.
-Across from Cortile del Maglio and Arsenale della Pace stands a wide pedestrian area which features a hot air balloon, a clear allusion to the neighbourhood's old name Balon: recently installed, the balloon is open to public which can now take an interesting view of the city from this new high observation point.
+Once known as Borgo del Pallone ('Ball Borough') or Balon in Piedmontese dialect (/it/), this neighbourhood is known for its mercatino del Balon or simply Balon, the Turinese flea market that opens every Saturday in its tiny and twisted streets.
+Borgo Dora hosts several places, such as: Piccola Casa della Divina Provvidenza ('Little House of the Divine Providence'), also known as Cottolengo, a charitable organisation which has been operating for almost 200 years in the city; Arsenale della Pace ('Arsenal of Peace'), a former weapons factory that currently hosts the headquarters of SERMIG (Servizio Missionario Giovani), a nonprofit association which assists poor and homeless people; Caserma Cavalli ('Cavalli Barracks'), a former barracks topped by a clock tower which now hosts Scuola Holden, a storytelling and performing arts school; the Cortile del Maglio ('Mallet Courtyard'), a covered pedestrian area featuring bars and clubs.
+Across from Cortile del Maglio and Arsenale della Pace stands a wide pedestrian area which features a hot air balloon, a clear allusion to the neighbourhood's old name Balon: recently installed, the balloon is open to public which can now take a view of the city from this new high observation point.